How Much Is an X-ray for Dogs? Stomach, Chest & More

 When does my dog need an X-ray?

 X-rays detect broken bones/fractures, swallowed foreign objects, internal injuries, organ health issues, tumors/cancer, dental problems, and chronic conditions (hip dysplasia, arthritis).
 Frequency depends on breed, age, and health.
-Larger breeds prone to hip dysplasia/joint problems need more frequent preventative X-rays.
+Larger breeds, which are prone to hip dysplasia/joint problems, require more frequent preventive X-rays.
 Smaller breeds with displaced kneecaps need regular monitoring.
 Seniors benefit from periodic X-rays to detect cancers, heart/lung issues, and osteoporosis.

 What happens during an X-ray, and is sedation required?

 The dog is positioned on the table between the X-ray tube and the sensor.
-It takes about 10 minutes and may require repositioning for different angles.
+It takes approximately 10 minutes and may require repositioning to achieve different angles.
 Digital images are available immediately.
-Sedation NOT always required—only if dog is anxious, in pain, unable to remain still, or requiring X-rays of spine/skull/teeth needing muscle relaxation.
-Minimal preparation needed; follow vet’s instructions if sedation is prescribed.
+Sedation is NOT always needed—only if the dog is anxious, in pain, unable to remain still, or requiring X-rays of the spine/skull/teeth, needing muscle relaxation.

 Are X-rays safe, and what can they detect?